AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/export-people-to-excel-from-a-list-or-smart-list.md

 ---
 # Export People to Excel from a List or Smart List {#export-people-to-excel-from-a-list-or-smart-list}

-If you need list or smart list results outside of Marketo, you can easily export to Excel.
+If you need list or Smart List results outside of Marketo, you can easily export to Excel.
 Here's how.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/ma.png)

-1. Select the list or smart list you want to export and go to the **People** tab.
+1. Select the list or Smart List you want to export and go to the **[!UICONTROL People]** tab.

    ![](assets/smartlistpeopletab-hands.png)